killuhwhale/appium/src/README.md

                     - If one method just try that one.
                 - Then we can report which methods were tried and their status

-    - Strategy when we have two continue buttons and one is disabled but has the higher probability
-        - we should try to click all of them unless something happens?
-            - Make it try more continue buttons before takinga new screenshot...??
-            - Gacha life
-                - Cancel Agree Continue buttons are conflicting.

     - Improve model
         -1.
 Explore Age verification
             - input age or slider